Simulations exogenous shocks

 Statistic birthweight0

-The treatment allocation when the proportion of treated is 30% is as follows:
+The treatment allocation when the proportion of treated zip codes is 10% is as follows:

 Show code